 "knocked" a second time BEFORE clocking birds, the

 Race Committee shall perform the second knock at random times

 When an organization requires a double bump of a clock at

 closing, and the clock CANNOT be bumped the required number of

 times due to the portholes being full, a Race Committee member

 from the local organization shall open the clock, pull the tape

 forward and take the closing bump, to obtain any clock

-8.21 After the closing knockoff (Stop-time) with
+8.21 After the closing knockoff (Stop-time) with the Master

-Competitor's clocks must be opened and read by the organization (club, combine, etc.)
+be opened and read by the organization (club, combine, etc.)

 used) will be verified against the recorded record, and the seal

 checked to see that it has not been tampered with: broken,